 A look at credit card fees and rewards

-For a quick comparison, here’s an estimate of fees you would pay if you charged that weekly amount to the Qantas Premier Platinum which earns one Qantas Point per dollar spent.
+For a quick comparison, here’s an estimate of the fees you’d pay if charging that weekly amount to the Qantas Premier Platinum Mastercard, which earns one Qantas Point per dollar spent before reaching monthly tiering.

-Essentially, if the reward you get with your points is worth more than the fees you’re paying, then it’s probably worth switching over to pay rent on your credit card.
+Essentially, if the reward you get with your points is worth more than the fees you’re paying, then it could be worth pay rent by credit card, even with the fees involved.
+If you tend to only use points for gift cards, the numbers don’t stack up.

-Remember, there’s nothing wrong with passing up a points-earning opportunity if the fees to pay rent outweigh the benefits that you would get.
+Remember, there’s nothing wrong with passing up a points-earning opportunity if the fees outweigh the benefits that you would get.

 Frequently Asked Questions

-You will need to check the fees chargeable and decide if the benefits received by paying with a credit card would outweigh the fees.
+It’s important to check the fees chargeable and decide if the benefits received by paying with a credit card would outweigh the costs incurred.

 Check with your landlord or real estate agent on what payment methods they accept.
 Some may offer PayPal as an option.